Massanutten Mountain Trails 100 Mile Run

 - After about two miles, 675 and 678 come back together again.
 Keep going south on 675.
 (If you took 678 and are stopped by the stop sign, turn right.)

 This map is not to scale.
 "CF Camp" is the Caroline Furnace Lutheran Camp.
 Luray is off the lower right corner of the map.
 Edinburg is at the top left.
 Fort Valley goes up and down the middle of the map.
-You may not drive on the road that goes to HQ.
+When you enter the Camp from 675, you park on the right.
+All activities are on the left.

 From Points West and I-81 north and south